Credit Card Skimmer Scams: How to Avoid Being a Victim

-- Additional equipment: in addition to the card reader, skimming scams often use hidden cameras and other equipment to capture your personal identification number (PIN).
-The cameras can be surprisingly small and well-hidden, and they may be part of furniture or fixtures that look like they belong where they are.
-Another technique is to alter the keypad (possibly by placing a fake keypad over the original one) with a device that records your PIN.
-Heat-sensitive cameras on mobile devices can also help with figuring out your PIN.
+Skimming scams often use hidden cameras and other equipment to capture your personal identification number (PIN).
+The cameras can be surprisingly small and well-hidden.
+They might be part of furniture or fixtures that look like they belong where they are, or even tucked into nearby magazine racks.

 How to Avoid Skimming Scams

-Smart Cards with Chips
+Smart Cards With Chips

 Smart cards with chips are increasingly reducing the effectiveness of skimming scams, and more and more banks and credit card lenders have made the transition to using them these days.
 But magnetic cards are still regularly issued as well, and you often need only a card number with additional information like a three-digit code on the back to pay for something online.
 Skimming will remain fairly easy until the entire world moves away from magnetic stripe payments, although you can destroy your magnetic stripe if you’re confident that you’ll never need it.